minhkhoi0975/JSONSavingSystem/README.md

 * Create a Serializer object to serialize and deserialize data.
 * Use StreamWriter and StreamReader to save/load data to/from a file.

-## How to implement custom converters
+## How to Implement Custom Converters

 * Create a new class that derives from PartialConverter.
 * Override the ReadValue() and WriteValue() methods.